kyma-incubator/examples/README.md

 }
 ```

+If you are running on locally on Minikube you also need to adapt your hosts file to make sure the hostname for the tokenissuer is properly mapped to your minikube IP.
+[Deploy to Local Kyma (Minikube)](#deploy-to-local-kyma-minikube) describes how to do this (in the very end).

 ### Adapt Kubernetes Deployment

 In order for the person service API to validate JWT tokens, you need to flip an environment variable (Activate the Security Profile):